-- (1) illicit controlled substances (e.g. heroin, cocaine, MDMA ("Ecstasy"), marijuana)2; and - (2) licitly produced pharmaceutical controlled substances (e.g. oxycodone / OxyContin, hydrocodone, and benzodiazepines); and
+(1) illicit controlled substances (e.g. heroin, cocaine, MDMA ("Ecstasy"), marijuana)1; and

-Although substances such as cocaine, heroin, methamphetamine, and gamma hydroxybutate (GHB) may be licitly manufactured, distributed, and dispensed, their legal use is so limited compared to their trafficking for illegal use that they are considered illicit controlled substances
+Although substances such as cocaine, heroin, methamphetamine, and gamma hydroxybutate (GHB) may be licitly manufactured, distributed, and dispensed, their legal use is so limited compared to their trafficking for illegal use that they are considered illicit controlled substances for purposes of this Guide.